esp-rs/book/src/tooling/espflash.md

 cargo espflash --example=blinky --release --monitor
 ```

-For more information please see to the [cargo-espflash README].
+For more information please see the [cargo-espflash README].

 [the cargo documentation]: https://doc.rust-lang.org/cargo/reference/unstable.html#build-std
 [cargo-espflash readme]: https://github.com/esp-rs/espflash/blob/master/cargo-espflash/README.md

 ## espflash

-Provides a standalone command-line application which flashes an ELF file to a device.
+Provides a standalone command-line application that flashes an ELF file to a device.

 To install: